 Eggs serve various purposes in baking and cooking.
 To better understand why not all egg- substitutes are created equally here are reasons why eggs are an important ingredient.

 - It acts as a binder.
 Eggs help combine the ingredients and contribute to the structure of the baked goods.
-If you ever wonder why that yay-high yellowcake of yours isn’t falling part it’s because of the eggs.
+If you ever wonder why that yay-high yellowcake of yours isn't falling apart it's because of the eggs.

 - It's a leavening agent.
 Basically, eggs are added to help the food rise.
 That fluffiness in your soufflés and meringues won't be possible without eggs.